miguelramos/vtx/README.md

 ```

 And answer to the questions from the cli to config your workspace.
+Vite config produced will have a config to resolve every entry  from your workspace and also will automatic resolve alias for your apps and libs that are created with this tool.

 ### Vue App
 After creating your workspace you are ready to add as many apps as you want.
 Inside your workspace directory run: